Daredevil: End of Days: Plot

 Urich next visits the Church of the Hand in search of answers, but he quickly becomes a target once he mentions "Mapone".
 He is targeted by the Hand's ninjas before being rescued by the new Daredevil, who seems to be apprehensive of taking part in such a major fight.
 He receives aid in the form of the Punisher, who eliminates a large number of the Hand alongside "Daredevil" before once again vanishing.
 "Daredevil" goes over to relieve Urich, but it is shown that he was killed by stray Hand arrows.
 "Daredevil" unmasks, revealing himself to be Urich's son Tim.

 It is revealed that at some point Murdock began training Tim to be his successor, teaching him how to fight as well as instilling in him the values he learned from various figures over the years.
 Murdock told him that the spirit of his own mentor, Stick, has been reincarnated into the world and will come to serve as Tim's mentor in time.
 After Urich's funeral, Tim takes out his frustrations in his private gym before being visited by the Punisher who explains that "Mapone" was a source of guilt for Murdock.
 Tim asks Castle if perhaps he is the reincarnation of Stick meant to serve as his mentor, but he has no idea what Tim is talking about.
 Before leaving, he warns Tim not to go down the wrong path or else he will kill him.

-Tim next settles down for a drink at a bar, joined by Peter Parker who he previously met at his father's funeral.
+Tim next settles down for a drink at a bar, joined by Peter Parker, whom he previously met at his father's funeral.
 Parker leaves abruptly (his Spider-Sense had gone off) and Tim is given a written message to go around back where he is met by Nick Fury.
 Fury expresses his sympathies over Urich's death and offers Tim a file detailing what or who "Mapone" is.
 Tim rejects him, tossing the file into a nearby fire and returns to the bar.

-Back at the bar, a young, red haired woman is accused of hustling the men she has been beating at games of pool; the accusations quickly turn violent with Tim interfering.
+Back at the bar, a young, red-haired woman is accused of hustling the men she has been beating at games of pool; the accusations quickly turn violent with Tim interfering.
 While Tim holds his own, the woman is shown to have beaten most of the men down before taking off her glasses, revealing herself to be blind; she claims that her mother told her that her blindness was the only thing her father ever gave her.
 She introduces herself to Tim as Mapone Romanova, the daughter of Matt Murdock and Natasha Romanova.
 The story ends with Mapone telling Tim that most people simply call her "Stick".